HSLdevcom/jore4/wiki/Entur_Tiamat_overview.md

 ## Main entity types

-### Main entity types - NeTEx based

 Below is a list of main entity types that are processed in Spring-managed services.
-Entity type descriptions in this section are primarily taken and summarized from NeTEx documentation.
+Entity type descriptions in this section are primarily taken and summarized from NeTEx documentation and from [Entur's Stops handbook](https://enturas.atlassian.net/wiki/spaces/PUBLIC/pages/728727661/stops)

+* Site
+    * An abstract type describing a place.
+May be a well known place to which passengers may refer to indicate the origin or destination of a trip.
 * StopPlace
     * Represents a physical stop or station.
 A place comprising one or more locations where vehicles may stop and where passengers may board or leave vehicles or prepare their trip.
 * Quay